Truss Wins UK Cabinet Backing As Voting Begins In PM Contest - UrduPoint

 Truss Wins UK Cabinet Backing As Voting Begins In PM Contest

-Truss also invoked Sunday's final against Germany, vowing: "I will channel the spirit of the Lionesses" at a members' hustings in the southwestern city of Exeter -- the second of 12 such events before the winner is announced on September 5.
+Truss attended Sunday's final against Germany, and the first victory by any England football team in a major tournament since 1966 wiped the prime ministerial race off newspaper front pages.

-Truss said the women's team "fought bravely against the odds and got things done and delivered a massive massive victory.
-And that's what we can do".
+The Tory contenders were going head to head later Monday in a members' hustings, in the southwestern city of Exeter -- the second of 12 such events before the winner is announced on September 5.

 Sunak, a polished debater, needs to recapture momentum after Truss steamed into a strong polling lead on a platform of immediate tax cuts to address Britain's worst cost-of-living crisis in generations.